Dannyblazer/social-media-blog/README.md

 # social-media-blog
-Social Media Blog app with Django
+An advanced Social Media Blog app with Django

 An advanced social media blog with Django with the following features:

 User Authentication: Users can create an account and login to access the blog functionality.